devcesarlopes/julioclopes32/README.md

 </details>

 <details>
-  <summary>⚡ Fun fact: I started my graduation on Electric Engineer but I just found in the middle of the path that I love coding <3 </summary>
+  <summary>⚡ Fun fact: I started my graduation on Electric Engineer but I just found in the middle of the path that I love coding ❤️ and Tech</summary>
 </details>
 </br>
 </br>